ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

 1. Use the [Wielder Generator](linkhere) on your phone to create a Wielder. _or grab one of the [Pre-Made Wielder Sheets](linkhere)_
 2. Copy down their details on the character sheet. _Make enough room in your slots to store your Tempered Weapon!_
 3. You may increase three different stats by +1.
 Repeat for every additional level of your weapon.
 4. Roll a number of d8s equal to Weapon level to determine the Wielders new max HP.
-If the result is lower than the current HP, increase max HP by +1.
+If the result is lower than the max HP, increase max HP by +1.
 5. Your Wielder now has access to all the skills, spells, and goals stored in your Weapon.

 ## When a Wielder dies...